E. NLTA Financial Guidelines

 The Association will cover the cost of necessary child/dependent care expenses for members if they are participants at the Association’s Biennial General Meeting, committees of the Provincial Executive, Executive meetings, Joint Council meetings, grievance procedures, collective bargaining/negotiating sessions and other authorized Association business.

-When members incur child care expenses outside regular Monday to Friday teacher working hours, expenses will be paid for children up to age 16 or for other dependents over the age of 16 who are physically or mentally infirm, reside in the member’s home, are normally dependent on the member and for whom the member is responsible for providing care in the member’s absence while on NLTA business.
-[Nov/23/06] [Feb/21- 23/07] [2007 BGM] [Oct/23&25/14] [2015 BGM]
+When members incur child care and/or dependent care expenses outside regular Monday to Friday teacher working hours, expenses will be paid for children (under age 16) and/or for dependents aged 16 or older who are physically or mentally infirm, reside in the member’s home, are normally dependent on the member and for whom the member is responsible for providing care in the member’s absence while on NLTA business.
+[Nov/23/06] [Feb/21- 23/07] [2007 BGM] [Oct/23&25/14] [2015 BGM] [Oct/20/2023]

 All claims must be accompanied by a child/dependent care expense form and will be paid in accordance with amounts approved by the Provincial Executive Council.
 The amounts to be paid for child/dependent care expenses will be reviewed on an annual basis by the Finance and Property Committee.
 Any amounts in excess of the annually set rate must have the prior approval of the Finance and Property Committee.
 [Jan/12/91] [1991 AGM]